 In 2020 a proposed “Digital Experience Platform” was written into the California Vehicle Code (how innovation is done in government).
 California’s DMV has since adopted the turnkey “My DMV” platform that over half the states in the US have already been using.
 After checking-in with a project stakeholder (who remains a DMV employee) +3yrs later in late 2021, I was assured that they are still putting our strategic work and user research findings to use, even with the new turnkey system.

-Is the artifact we delivered, still in place?
-Yes, but I cannot realistically see that extending far into the future with the much bigger turnkey system in place.
-The more exciting outcome imho, is that our work seeded real change happening at the institutional level, that badly needed to happen.
-Internal employees own the new MyDMV experience, and those career civil servants now know about user experience as a practice domain, and how to get results with lean product development methods.
-I’m still tickled having learned our two favorite SMEs got promotions and empowered to continue the work we’d all begun.
+I recently re-connected with one of our DMV SMEs, who cheerfully assured me the Alice and Phoebe systems remain in place and going strong, even with the turnkey MyDMV system in place.
+The more exciting outcome imho, is that our work seeded real change happening at the institutional level.
+Internal employees own the new MyDMV experience and subsequent development work (as well as the Alice/Phoebe systems!), and those career civil servants now know about user experience as a practice domain, and how to get results with lean and Agile product development methods.
+Our two favorite SMEs got promotions, and are continuing the work we’d all begun together.
+It was a hellufa project, but that is about the happiest ending I can imagine. 🙂

 * Stated publicly only because of how much time has elapsed, and lawsuits having been settled.
 Even though they were likely endeavored as opportunistic election distractions, to begin with.